Industry UX Research

 We’ve identified 270 in-depth User Experience design guidelines that are particularly important to B2B e-commerce sites.
 By querying 10,000+ UX performance ratings from our past UX audits of B2B sites, against the 700+ UX guidelines in our research catalog, we’ve identified 270 guidelines to be of particular relevance to B2B sites, as they are either highly related to the challenges that B2B sites are facing, or as they are shown to have a relatively high UX impact compared to how many B2B sites get them wrong.

-This page provides you a brief overview of Baymard’s B2B UX research.
+This page provides you a brief overview of Baymard’s general B2B UX research.
+We have a dedicated research studies for B2B Electronic Components & Machinery and B2B Pharma & Medical.
 Full access to all of our B2B UX research is available as part of Baymard Premium.

 Each theme and topic in the graph above can be expanded for an in-depth view of the ‘current state’ of B2B website UX performances. (scroll down to access the in-depth case-studies for each site)